LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 ...
 ```

 You do not need exhaustive pros and cons lists.
-What you need is an honest answer to "what would someone argue in favour of the option you did not pick, and why were they wrong?"
+What you need is an honest answer to "what would someone argue in favor of the option you did not pick, and why were they wrong?"

 ---